JeremyTaraba/Cryptocurrency/README.md

 This paper attempts to find a solution to predicting cryptocurrency price changes using sentiment analysis of tweets.
 They concluded that sentiment analysis for prediction is not as effective when the price is falling but instead Google trends and tweet volume are much better for prediction.
 Compared to my work, this paper uses a Python Twitter library called Tweepy for Python API called while I used Postman to call the Twitter API.
-Both approaches effectively tweets from Twitter.
+Both approaches effectively get tweets from Twitter.
 This paper cleans the tweets similarly to how I cleaned my tweets before using a sentiment analysis algorithm.
 This paper does not use machine learning but instead only uses the polarity of the tweets to tell if the cryptocurrency will increase or decrease.